MollyH1391/MollyH1391.github.io/README.md

         }
 ```

-## Using Redis to Improve Website Data Access Performance

 ## Using partial views to reduce duplicate code and enhance user experience
 Using partial views reduces code duplication and increases flexibility, making the code more manageable, readable, and improving the user experience.
 For example, if an order page has many duplicate cards with only some differing data, a partial view can render and pass in different parameters for each card.
 Here's an example of the order card partial view code: